juiyangchang/CarND-Term1-Traffic-Sign/README.md

         break

 ```
 ``datagen.flow()``` is a generator that will run indefinitely, which is why we have to stop the loop by checking number of batches trained over.
-In addtion to the transformations, by default it will also random shuffle the data.
+In addition to the transformations, by default it will also random shuffle the data.

-##### ***Color-channel Purturbation with PCA***
+##### ***Color-channel Perturbation with PCA***

 Another transformation we consider is to purturb the RGB channels by adding noises.
 We follow the procedure mentioned in the [AlexNet paper](https://www.cs.toronto.edu/~kriz/imagenet_classification_with_deep_convolutional.pdf).

 To begin with we compute the covariance matrix of the RGB channels.
-Next we compute the principal compontents `lam` and their feature directions `P` with eigendecompostion.
+Next we compute the principal components `lam` and their feature directions `P` with eigendecomposition.
 Following the AlexNet paper, during training we add noise to each of RGB channels according to

 ![][image_pca]

-where p_i (or, `P[:,[i]]`) is the eigenvector of the covariance matrix and lambda_i (or, `lam[i]`) is the square root of the eigenvalues. alpha_i's are gaussain random variables drawn independelty for each image.
-Unlike AlexNet, we use
+where p_i (or, `P[:,[i]]`) is the eigenvector of the covariance matrix and lambda_i (or, `lam[i]`) is the square root of the eigenvalues. alpha_i's are gaussain random variables drawn independtly for each image.
+Unlike the AlexNet paper, we use
 the lambda_i as square root of the eigenvalues as this would ensure the added noise would have the same covariance matrix as the image when alpha_i's are standard normal.

-In AlexNet paper, alpha_i's are of standard deviation 0.1, here I use standard deviation of 0.05, which, as shown in the following plot, in the extreme would change the pixel value by +- 10 (recall that the pixel values range from 0 to 255.)
+In the AlexNet paper, alpha_i's are of standard deviation 0.1, here I use standard deviation of 0.05, which, as shown in the following plot, in the extreme would change the pixel value by +- 10 (recall that the pixel values range from 0 to 255.)

 ![][image4]

 ##### *Putting transformations altogether to perform data augmentation*

-Below we show an example how the transformation would be like.
+Below we show an example of how the transformation would be like.
 During running time,
-shifting, rotatiting, shearing and RGB color shifting will all be applied to the image.
-In panel (a), we show an image in the traning set, in panels (b)-(k), ten
+shifting, rotating, shearing and RGB color shifting will all be applied to the image.
+In panel (a), we show an image in the training set, in panels (b)-(k), ten
 examples of the transformed images are shown.
-As can be seen the figure, the image shape can be tilted, rotated, and slightly moved.
-The purturbed RGB noise
+As can be seen in the figure, the image shape can be tilted, rotated, and slightly moved.
+The perturbed RGB noise
 is not significant, though.

 ![Examples of transformed data.][image5]

-During traning, data augmentation procedure is first
+During training, data augmentation procedure is first
 adopted to generate transformed images, then these images are further preprocessed (to YUV coding with Y
 histogram equalized).
 Then the data is feed into
-traing prcedure.
+training procedure.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-I tried three different network structures: GooLeNet-like, VGG16-like, LeNet5-like.
-None of these are the actual network strcture proposed.
+I tried three different network structures: GooLeNet-like, VGG016-like, LeNet5-like.
+None of these are the actual network structure proposed in the literature, instead they draw ideas from the literature.
+I would say both GooLeNet-like and VGG-16-Like networks are both my final models.

+In the following I describe each of the three network structures.

 ***GoogLeNet-Like***

-The GoogLeNet-Like looks like the table listed below.
+The GoogLeNet-Like network looks like the table listed below.
-It has some similarity with the structure in the [CVPR 2015 GoogLeNet paper](https://www.cs.unc.edu/~wliu/papers/GoogLeNet.pdf), but is by no means as powerful as the GoogLeNet.
+It has some similarity with the structure in the [CVPR2015 GoogLeNet paper](https://www.cs.unc.edu/~wliu/papers/GoogLeNet.pdf), but is by no means as powerful as the GoogLeNet.
 I didn't train a deeper network as I did the training on my laptop.

 The convolution layer includes convolution, batch normalization and relu activation.
 Batch normalization
-is known to make the joint distribution of preactivation
+is known to make the joint distribution of pre-activation
 of different neurons less elliptical, thus helping the progress of gradient descent.
 If not specified, I always use `'SAME'` padding in convolutional and pooling layers.

 Batch normalization is also applied to the fully connected layer.
-A typcical fully connected layer includes
+A typiccal fully connected layer includes
 matrix multiplication, batch normalization and neuronal activation.
 I would specify the type of activation function used in the table entry for the fully connected layer.
-Here the only fully connected layer has linear activation, its activation is further fed into softmax function for making predicitions.
+Here the only fully connected layer has linear activation, its activation is further fed into softmax function for making prediction of class probabilities.

 The inception module has four paths: 1x1, 3x3, 5x5 and max pooling.
 In the table, # 1x1 indicates the depth of the 1x1 convolution path.  # 3x3 reduce and # 5x5 reduce are the depths of the 1x1 convolution layers applied prior to the 3x3 and 5x5 convolution layers.
 The max pooling path applies 3x3 max pooling with stride 1, followed by a 1x1 convolutional layer (which is called pool proj) in the table.
 The output depth